charonn0/VT-Hash/Misc/readme.txt

 To use the program, once installed, simply right-click on any file in Windows Explorer and choose "Check Hash" from the context menu.

 Settings may be modified by running the vthash.exe program directly (i.e. without arguments.)
-You may turn SSL On/Off, toggle SHA1/MD5 and edit your API key.
+You may toggle SHA1/MD5 and edit your API key.
 VT Hash Check can also be configured to automatically save all scan results to a directory.
 You may specify the directory and the save format in the settings window.

 4. Uninstalling
 To uninstall, either click "Remove" from the Add/Remove Programs control panel applet or execute the uninstall.exe file from the program's installation directory.